Rheumatoid lung disease

 Many people with this condition have no symptoms.
 Treatment is aimed at the health problems causing the lung problem and the complications caused by the disorder.
 Corticosteroids or other medicines that suppress the immune system are sometimes useful.

-There is no evidence that pirfenidone or nintedanib work for people with rheumatoid lung disease and fibrosis (like they do for the idiopathic form of the disease).
+There is emerging evidence that pirfenidone and nintedanib may work for people with fibrosis due to rheumatoid lung disease.

 Outcome is related to the underlying disorder and the type and severity of lung disease.
 In severe cases, lung transplantation can be considered.
 This is more common in cases of bronchiolitis obliterans, pulmonary fibrosis, or pulmonary hypertension.